enaut/pslink/README.md

 1. `pslink generate-env`

-    this will generate a `.env` file in the curent directory with the default settings.
+    this will generate a `.env` file in the current directory with the default settings.
 Edit this file to your liking.
-You can however skip this step and provide all the parameters via commandline or environmentvariable.
-It is **not** recommended to provide PSLINK_SECRET with commandline parameters as they can be read by every user on the system.
+You can however skip this step and provide all the parameters via command line or environment variable.
+It is **not** recommended to provide PSLINK_SECRET with command line parameters as they can be read by every user on the system.

 2. `pslink migrate-database`